Rule (horse): 2010: Three-year-old season

 In February 2010, Rule entered and won the Sam F. Davis Stakes.

 On March 20, Rule entered the Florida Derby at Gulfstream Park, making it his first start beyond 1 1/16 miles.
 Pletcher had initially expected to enter Eskendereya alongside Rule in the Derby, but his owner had announced four days prior that he would not be racing.
 Having won his previous four races, Rule was favorite to win, with only Radiohead having won anything beyond an entry-level competition.
 Before the race, Pletcher addressed expectations that Rule would lead throughout:

-Despite being favorite, Run was unsuccessful in winning the race, being beaten by 1 1/4 lengths by Ice Box and Pleasant Prince.
+Despite being favorite, Rule was unsuccessful in winning the race, being beaten by 1 1/4 lengths by Ice Box and Pleasant Prince.
 Reflecting on the loss, Pletcher later said that "John Velazquez thought he did a little bit too much, too early with him and was closer to the pace than he needed to be and that may have compromised his finish in the Florida Derby".

 In 2009, Rule was being considered as a contender for the 2010 Kentucky Derby, with his trainer Pletcher saying "Should he be good enough to be in the Derby field, we have enough graded earnings to be there.
 It's a great position, and we're happy for it".
 On April 24, 2010, he was trained alongside four other Derby hopefuls at Churchill Downs, being ridden by Larry Melancon.
 The weather conditions that day were unfavourable, with Pletcher saying:

 In May, Pletcher decided that Rule would not be entering the race.